-Beginning in 2011, equity awards are granted under the Weyco Group, Inc. 2011 Incentive Plan (the "2011 Incentive Plan").
-On December 1, 2012, stock options were awarded to the Company's named executive officers.
-On the same date, a combination of stock options and shares of restricted stock were awarded to non-executive officers and stock options were awarded to other key employees.
-Under the 2011 Incentive Plan, stock options and restricted stock awards are valued at fair market value based on the Company's closing stock price on the date of grant and vest ratably over four years beginning on the first anniversary of the grant date.
-Stock options granted in 2012 expire six years from the grant date.
+Beginning in 2017, equity awards were granted under the Weyco Group, Inc. 2017 Incentive Plan.
+Under the 2017 Incentive Plan, stock options and restricted stock were awarded to the Company's named executive officers.
+On the same date, a combination of stock options and shares of restricted stock were awarded to directors, non-executive officers and non-officer key employees, and stock options were awarded to other salaried employees.
+Under the 2017 Incentive Plan, the exercise price of stock options and restricted stock awards were valued at fair market value based on the Company's closing stock price on the date of grant.
+Stock options granted in 2017 vest ratably over five years beginning on the first anniversary of the grant date.
+Restricted stock awards granted in 2017 vest ratably over four years beginning on the first anniversary of the grant date.

-Through 2010, equity awards had been granted under the Weyco Group, Inc. 2005 Equity Incentive Plan (the "2005 Plan").
-Under the 2005 Plan, stock options vest ratably over four years beginning on the first anniversary of the grant date.
-Stock options granted under the 2005 Plan expire five years from the grant date.
+From 2014 to 2016, equity awards were granted under the Weyco Group, Inc. 2014 Incentive Plan.
+From 2011 to 2013, equity awards were granted under the Weyco Group, Inc. 2011 Incentive Plan.
+Under the 2014 and 2011 Incentive Plans, stock options vest ratably over four years beginning on the first anniversary of the grant date; restricted stock awards vest ratably over four years beginning on the first anniversary of the grant date.

-Company "insiders," as defined by the Company, are restricted from selling their shares during four black-out periods surrounding each quarter end.
+Company "insiders," as defined by the Company, are restricted from buying or selling their shares during four black-out periods surrounding each quarter end.